 Handicapped stalls in public restrooms accommodate the wheelchair.
 Not the person.
 Someone using a wheelchair may need to lay down for diapering, usually with the help of a personal aide or attendant.
 The current standard for wheelchair access to public restrooms doesn’t come close to addressing the full scope of needs.
 So what’s the answer?

 The family, or universal, restroom.
+Also known as single-stall restrooms.
 You may have begun to see them in airports, museums, and hotel lobbies — usually adjacent to the traditional ‘Mens’ and and ‘Womens’ — a separate facility which accommodates changing a baby, breastfeeding, parents attending children of the opposite sex, and more extensive incontinence requirements.

 Here’s the rub — or one of them anyway.
 They are rarely equipped to handle the spectrum of needs for people using wheelchairs.
 They should include height adjustable changing tables large enough to accommodate adults, height adjusting sinks, perhaps even mechanical hoists.